About the Camp

 Note that for navigating using a sat nav device it may take you down very narrow lanes; we would strongly suggest reading the instructions in the link above!

-Note that there are four camps being run, and all are Monday-Friday events.
-However the residential campers come on the Sunday afternoon before the courses start.
-There are a small number of campers staying for the adjoining weekends.
+Please check your booking emails for dates.
+In the summer all camps are Monday-Friday events.
+At Easter, however, the camps are a little shorter and run Monday-Thursday.
+Residential campers always arrive a day earlier on the Sunday afternoon before the courses start.
+Sometimes in the summer. there are a small number of campers staying for the adjoining weekends.

 Registration for Residential Campers

-Shortly afterwards, the children assemble to meet the staff and other children, and then we are straight into some fun sessions, supper, more activities, and eventually bed!
+Shortly afterwards, the children assemble to meet the staff and other campers, and then we are straight into some fun sessions, supper, more activities, and eventually bed!

 Registration for Day Campers

-When you arrive with day campers on the first Monday (8:45 am-9:15 am) you will need to follow the signs, park and register your child as described above.
-Again, we would suggest that you depart as soon as you are able to after this - we will have several activities to occupy the students until our welcome session at around 9:15 am.
+When you arrive with day campers on the first Monday (9:00 am-9:20 am) you will need to follow the signs, park and register your child as described above.
+Again, we would suggest that you depart as soon as you are able to after this - we will have several activities to occupy the students until our welcome session at around 9:30 am.

 A Typical Day

 N.B.
-Items in blue are only for campers staying overnight at our residential events.
+Items in blue are only for residential campers.

 |Early||Early waking campers should stay in their rooms or their lounge area until 8.00 am.|